dylandpowers/personal/content/authors/admin/_index.md

 # user_groups:
 ---

+Dylan has extensive experience building large-throughput systems impacting a wide range of users.
+Currently,\he works as a Software Engineer at [Addepar](https://addepar.com), where he does full stack development on the Addepar Management Platform.
+Previously, he was an engineer at [Yext](https://yext.com), where he helped to develop the Yext Knowledge Platform.

-Dylan is a lifelong learner who loves to live on the bleeding edge of technology.
-His technical interests include e-commerce, design patterns, web apps, and mobile application development.
-Dylan is most skilled with the React ecosystem; most recently, he created a [messaging app using React Native](https://github.com/dylandpowers/rn-messenger).
+Dylan thrives in environments where he can live on the bleeding edge of technology and learn constantly.
+His technical interests include DevOps, developer productivity, web3, and React development.

-Throughout his senior year at Duke, Dylan worked in a sleeves-rolled-up role as a freelance Software Engineer for [OurSpace](https://ourspaceapp.com), where he did everything from setting up servers on AWS to creating user-friendly interfaces in Swift.
-Dylan has created several mobile and web apps on his own.

-Outside of the world of tech, Dylan loves snowboarding, reading, and running as often as he can.
+Outside of tech, Dylan loves to run, snowboard, and read as often as he can.